-PolytopeThis class handles all computations relating to lattice polytopes, such as the computation of its lattice points and faces.
+PolytopeThis class handles all computations relating to lattice polytopes, such as the computation of lattice points and faces.
 When using reflexive polytopes, it also allows the computation of topological properties of the arising Calabi-Yau hypersurfaces that only depend on the polytope.

 TriangulationThis class handles triangulations of lattice polytopes.
 It can compute various properties of the triangulation, as well as construct a ToricVariety or CalabiYau object if the triangulation is suitable.

 ToricVarietyThis class handles various computations relating to toric varieties.
 It can be used to compute intersection numbers and the Kähler cone, among other things.

 CalabiYauThis class handles various computations relating to the Calabi-Yau manifold itself.
 It can be used to compute intersection numbers and the toric Mori and Kähler cones, among other things.

 ConeThis class handles all computations relating to rational polyhedral cones, such cone duality and extremal ray computations.
 It is mainly used for the study of Kähler and Mori cones.